champyen/cltk/README.md

 # cltk
-CLTK - CL ToolKit
+CLTK - OpenCL ToolKit

 Simply Your OpenCL program.
-Glue-code free OpenCL Programming!
+Glue-Code free OpenCL Programming!

 OpenCL provides the power of computing.
 However, even for a simple example, writing host code is boring and messy.